-Adding interaction terms to a regression model can greatly expand understanding of the relationships among the variables in the model and allows more hypotheses to be tested.
+Adding interaction terms to a regression model has real benefits.
+It greatly expands your understanding of the relationships among the variables in the model.
+And you can test more specific hypotheses.
+But interpreting interactions in regression takes understanding of what each coefficient is telling you.

 It would be useful to add an interaction term to the model if we wanted to test the hypothesis that the relationship between the amount of bacteria in the soil on the height of the shrub was different in full sun than in partial sun.

-The presence of a significant interaction indicates that the effect of one predictor variable on the response variable is different at different values of the other predictor variable.
-It is tested by adding a term to the model in which the two predictor variables are multiplied.
+The presence of an interaction indicates that the effect of one predictor variable on the response variable is different at different values of the other predictor variable.
+Adding a term to the model in which the two predictor variables are multiplied tests this.
 The regression equation will look like this:

 Height = B0 + B1*Bacteria + B2*Sun + B3*Bacteria*Sun